 Elaine Collier serves as senior advisor to the NCATS director.
-In this capacity, she engages with diverse partners and communities, including patient groups, academia, industry, foundations, NIH Institutes and other government agencies.
+In this capacity, from within the Office of Translational Medicine, she engages with diverse partners and communities, including patient groups, academia, industry, foundations, NIH Institutes and other government agencies.
 As a physician-scientist, she brings expertise in clinical research, clinical research informatics, bioethics, patient engagement and regulatory issues to NCATS and NIH programs.

 Collier also leads the ethics research program at NCATS, which fosters collaborative research across disciplines on ethical issues in the translation of novel discoveries, technologies and approaches to improving health.
 She co-chairs the NIH Coordinating Committee for Bioethics Research and Training, a forum for communication and coordination of bioethics research and training across NIH, and is the translational ethics liaison to the NIH Clinical Center Department of Bioethics.